 Features of Anthropic Models

-• Text completions: Build advanced chat bots or text processors
+• Text completions: Build advanced chat bots or text processors.

 • Function Calling: Utilize tools for specific tasks and API calling.